-The coverage of the acoustic transects and trawlsamples has mostly been good.
+The coverage of the acoustic transects and trawl samples has mostly been good.
 In 2012 the coverage was only half of the "normal" because of a sudden 50% reduction in funding.
 In 2014 there were problems with the fishing gear, which reduced the trawl hauls, but the spatial acoustic coverage was not affected that much.
 In 2015 a storm damaged the ship so that the most northern part of the area had to be skipped due to lack of time after fixing the damage in harbour.

-The 2012, 50% reduction in the survey effort, as well as the 2014 and 2015 results were, however, considered acceptable for the index by the survey expert working group, WGBIFS (ICES, 2013; ICES, 2015; ICES, 2016, ICES, 2017; ICES, 2018).
+The 2012, 50% reduction in the survey effort, as well as the 2014 and 2015 results were, however, considered acceptable for the index by the survey expert working group, WGBIFS (ICES, 2013; 2015; 2016, 2017; 2018).

-The survey is based on IBAS (International Baltic Acoustic Survey) manual (ICES, 2016) with the aim of 60 Nm of acoustic transect and 2 trawl hauls per statistical rectangle.
+The survey is based on Baltic International Acoustic Surveys (BIAS)manual (ICES, 2016) with the aim of 60 Nm of acoustic transect and 2 trawl hauls per statistical rectangle.
 In the catch sampling, at least 300 fish are measured in 0.5 cm length-classes for length distributions, and 10 individuals from all prevailing length-classes are aged per rectangle, comprising normally about 20 000 length-measurements and 2600 age-readings annually.

 B.4.
-Commercial cpue
+Commercial CPUE

-Trapnet fishing that takes place during the spawning period in second year-quarter is used as a tuning fleet in the stock assessment (see the text table in section C, Assessment: data and method).
+used as a tuning fleet in the stock assessment (see the text table in section C, Assessment: data and method).
 The main commercial fleets, i.e. pelagic trawling (single- and pair-trawling) and deep mid-water trawling are not used.